Surviving the Game

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Surviving the Game against these established plot points, we can identify how Ernest R. Dickerson utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Surviving the Game within the action genre.

 Ernest R. Dickerson's Structural Approach